vokseverk/project-template/README.md

 }
 ```

-Here's a really neat [tool for grabbing Google Fonts][GWFH] in this manner.
+There's a really neat [tool for grabbing Google Fonts][GWFH] in this manner.

 ## Build Setup